 What feelings did you have with new relationships in your life?

 Relationships change in our lives.
 Growing up we may have experienced brothers or sisters being added to our family.
 Do you remember how you felt about a new brother or sister?
-If you were old enough when they were born, you may remember feeling exciting or nervous or jealous.
+If you were old enough when they were born, you may remember feeling excited, nervous, or jealous.
 If you were younger, you may only remember certain incidences where your feelings of happiness or jealousy were expressed.
 You may remember fighting over toys or over what TV show to watch.
 You may remember having a good time playing with your brother or sister.
 Recording your feelings will add a lot to your story.

 Later in life when you choose someone to marry, how did you feel?
 Most people feel very excited about getting married.
 Some nervousness is also common.
 Did the nervousness go away after being married for a while or did it escalate and get worse possibly even ending in divorce?